MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

   ### 2.1- Starting with style
   - CSS -> cascading style sheet.
-  - language fo descriping the visual appearance of the web pages, including properites such as layout, colors and fonts.
+  - language for descriping the visual appearance of the web pages, including properites such as layout, colors and fonts.
   ### 2.2- Developer tools
   - Developer Tools makes this representation look like HTML, because that's a convenient way for web developers to see what's going on in the page.
 But the view that you see in Elements is actually a picture of the way the browser thinks about the page internally — not just a copy of the original HTML file.
   - **Google Chrome**: Open the Chrome menu at the top right of the browser window (the three vertical dots), select and select Tools > Developer Tools, OR